-a) The expression He work in factory is systematically inaccurate.
+a) The expression He work in factory is systemically inaccurate.

 b) The expression Give me a coffee!
-Is systematically accurate, but would not be appropriate as a request form in many situations.
+Is systemically accurate, but would not be appropriate as a request form in many situations.

-c) The expression mother language is systematically possible but does not actually occur in the language.
+c) The expression mother language is systemically possible but does not actually occur in the language.

 d) The sentence This is the barn the corn the rat the dog the man owned chased ate was stored in is grammatically accurate, but not psychologically feasible as a spontaneous utterance.
 The brain "can't cope" with formulating or decoding it in real time.